 ALSO READHeads of 9 state pollution control boards barred from working Uttarakhand to challenge NGT order in Supreme Court NGT notice to Uttarakhand govt on tree felling in Nainital zoo UP meatsellers on indefinite strike; don't associate crackdown NGT notice to states, UTs over plastic waste management rules

+Such persons should not hold office in the board in accordance to their tenure in state government.
 The judgement had come on a plea by Uttarakhand resident Rajendra Singh Bhandari, who had challenged the constitution of state pollution control boards on the ground that people who did not qualify were appointed as chairman, member secretary and members of these boards.